unremarkablegarden/shipwreck/README.md

 [Download Shipwreck](https://github.com/unremarkablegarden/shipwreck/archive/refs/heads/main.zip)

+## Install (Max 9)

+Node is built in to Max now, so we can use the V8 engine to do the recursive file-finding.
+No longer needing external JS script and Node modules.
+You just need to run `Shipwreck x.xx.maxpat` in Max 9.

-## Install
+## Install (Max 8 and Max for Live)

-You probably need Ableton Live 10 or 11 for this.
-Something with Max 8 under the hood.
+For the Max 8 version you probably need Ableton Live 10 or 11.
 It uses Node.js behind the scenes.
 Max should take care of that, I think.
 Otherwise download and install it.

 You need `file_handler.js`, `filewalker.js` and the `node_modules` folder for it to work.
 Put the whole containing folder `Shipwreck` in your Ableton user library.

 ## Use

+# These instructions are for the Max 8/Max for Live version.
+The Max 9 version has evolved, but most of this still applies.

 Drop a folder in the zone of the device to recursively load all samples inside it.
-It's set to go 7 levels deep in sub-folders.
-This can be changed in `file_handler.js` under the variable `depth`.

 Don't be afraid.
 I have thrown 80 Gb folders into it.
 Sound files long or short don't matter.
 It loads WAV and AIF/AIFF by default.
-You can change the `file_walker.js` file to also include MP3, FLAC, M4A, etc, but these don't load as quickly.
+(Max8/Live: You can change the `file_walker.js` file to also include MP3, FLAC, M4A, etc, but these don't load as quickly).

 You'll be able to select the first 128 x 128 = 16,384 samples with the first two MIDI CC's.
 Consider that you can map, automate or sequence these.